Zuriel Oduwole: Redefining primary education methods - school vs. education

-As a firm believer in the power of youths in bringing a fresh and insightful approach to solving many of the world's existential challenges, Zuriel saw the need to engage with world leaders to understand first-hand the effects of climate change on their countries education systems to foster the development of practical solutions via what she terms a 'fair participation and narrative engagement' at global events such as COP.
+As a believer in the power of youths in bringing a fresh approach to solving many of the world's challenges, Zuriel saw the need to engage with world leaders to understand first-hand the effects of climate change on their countries education systems to foster the development of practical solutions via what she terms a 'fair participation and narrative engagement' at global events such as COP.
 She met in September 2022 with the Prime Minister of Grenada The Honorable Dickon Mitchel, Prime Minister of Bahamas The Honorable Philip Davis and the Prime Minister of St Kitts & Nevis The Honorable Terrance Drew, in this quest using education as a clear segue in defining a change of narrative.
-Sharing her insights at the 2022 Global Citizens Festival in New York central park, she also sees the power of an educated girl and the voice of youth as a necessary partner in the rapid transformation of many inequalities.
+Sharing her insights at the 2022 Global Citizens Festival in New York central park, she also sees the power of an educated girl and the voice of youth as a necessary partner in the transformation of many inequalities.